 If you are at the office, be aware of what’s going on in the background.
 Find a tidy, quiet area where you’ll be completely free from interruptions.

-“Instead of allowing the potentially novel use of Skype to add even more butterflies, put [you interviewee] at ease by explaining prior to the interview that should [they] have difficulty connecting via Skype [they] can contact your help desk.”
+“Instead of allowing the potentially novel use of Skype to add even more butterflies, put your interviewee at ease by explaining prior to the interview that should they have difficulty connecting via Skype they can contact your help desk,” says Schreiner.

 This is beneficial for both you and them as if you lose the connection with a particularly promising applicant, they’ll know exactly how to reconnect as smoothly as possible.
 Remember, you’re selling your company too and while technology glitches are bound to happen, it gives a good impression if you’re not flustered by them.